swiftlang/swift-testing/Documentation/CMake.md

 endif()
 ```

-## Add an Entry Point
+## Add an entry point

-You must define a custom source file with a `@main` entry point.
-This should be
+You must include a source file in your test executable target with a
-a separate source file that is included in your test executable's `SOURCES`
-list.
+`@main` entry point.
 The following example uses the SwiftPM entry point:

 ```swift
 import Testing